anupriya99/Selenium-Webscraping-Python/README.md

     selenium
     csv

-You can download the latest chrome driver from here
+<a href="https://www.w3schools.com">You can download the latest chrome driver from here </a>